What is Won Buddhism?

 Everything is of our mind’s creation.
 This is the essence of the Buddha’s teaching.
 This world and our lives are the manifestation of our minds.
 Using our minds skillfully is fundamental and the key to leading happy and successful lives.
 Through cultivating faith in the truth and practicing morality based on facts, Won Buddhism teaches us how to use our minds well.

-Won Buddhism teaches the source of blessings and how to create them.
-The source of blessings is the Dharmakaya (Truth) Buddha, or Fourfold Grace.
+Won Buddhism teaches that the source of blessings is the Dharmakaya (Truth) Buddha, or Fourfold Grace.
 All things are the manifestation of the graces bestowed by heaven & earth, parents, fellow beings, and laws & universal principles.
-Merits arise when we repay our debt to them through gratitude.
+By awakening to these essential graces, we put our gratitude into practice and blessings arise.